brainexe/ctail/README.md

    -n, --lines      Output the last K lines, instead of the last 5 -e, --exclude    Excludes certain files
-   -d, --date       Prefix all lines with current time -b, --basename   Show the basename only instead of full file path --style          Special color style (rainbow, zebra, america, random, trap).
+   -d, --date       Prefix all lines with current time -p, --fullpath   Show the full path name instead of basename only --style          Special color style (rainbow, zebra, america, random, trap).
 Using one color per file as default -q, --quiet      Never output headers giving file names -v, --verbose    Print debugging info
    --no-color       Disable any color
 ```

 Config
 ======
 Just put the config.default.json to your ~/.ctail.json.
+In the section "profiles" you can define shortcuts for log files.
+E.g. you can use the default "ctail syslog" to watch /var/log/syslog.

 Tests
 =====